awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 If your file system gets corrupted, you can use the **fsck** command to check your file system for errors and repair it\.
 If you can repair the file system, you can then recover your data from the volumes on the file system, as described following:

-1. Shut down your virtual machine and use the AWS Storage Gateway Management Console to create a recovery snapshot\.
+1. Shut down your virtual machine and use the Storage Gateway Management Console to create a recovery snapshot\.
 This snapshot represents the most current data stored in AWS\.
 **Note**
 You use this snapshot as a fallback if your file system can't be repaired or the snapshot creation process can't be completed successfully\.